UW-GAC/geneTable/README.md

 # genetable

 The goal of genetable is to provide some utility functions for making a database table of gene boundary definitions.
-For now, it is focused on GeneCode gene definitions.
+For now, it is focused on GeneCode gene definitions, as defined in the GENCODE .gtf files, such as availble at https://www.gencodegenes.org/releases/

 ## Installation